dewexdewex/RWS/README.md

 I am destrying ESP boards by connecting them to the servo and the 7.4v battery.
 I believe I need some form of isolation using a decoupling capacitor to prevent this from happening further.

+# New cheap board issues

+Every new upload requires the upload speed to be dropped to the lowest possible, or upload will break on these new cheapo boards.